farm-ng/tractor/doc/getting_started.rst

 For more information see https://code.visualstudio.com/docs/remote/attach-container

-Now that you're attached, open the workspace file ``/home//workspace.code-workspace`` and install the suggested plugins.
+Now that you're attached, open the workspace file ``/workspace/tractor/workspace.code-workspace`` and install the suggested plugins.

+Wait while vscode installs the extensions.

-Try building with cmake in vscode by pressing ``F7``
+Try building with cmake in vscode by pressing ``F7``.
+- Click Unspecified when prompted to Select a Kit.
+- You can see the build output by clicking around in the UI.

 vscode over ssh
 ---------------